creativecreatorormaybenot/clock/README.md

 ## TODO

-* For the weather dial use a arrow tip from the inspiration (similar to hour hand one).
+* For the weather dial use arrow tip from the inspiration (similar to hour hand one).

 * Create dark color palettes.